Sunflower Mind: A different sense of who we are & what we do

 What about us, people?
 Of course, we have a mind, and a will.
 But we cannot make full sense of who we are and what we do if we just think in terms of mind or will.
 In the past few decades, a profound revolution has been happening in the neurosciences, focusing attention on ‘bottom up’ processes.
 Traditional psychology sees things in terms of ‘top down’ processes: It takes consciousness and will (top) to make things happen at the body level (down).
 In contrast, contemporary findings emphasize how much consciousness and will are influenced by ‘bottom up’ processes.

 Implicit in the image of the sunflower is the concept of orienting.
 The position of the sunflower reflects where it is in relation to the sun.
 The Sunflower Mind approach is about looking at our human experiences from a similar perspective: We are orienting to our circumstances, our environment, with our whole being.
 We grasp a situation as a whole, and we respond to it as a whole, consciously or unconsciously.
+This overall response is the result of a series of 'bottom up' processes that arise in our organism in response to the situation.

 Here is a simple, concrete example: Imagine you’re standing up, and you sense somebody coming behind you with possibly hostile intentions.
 Chances are you’re going to raise your shoulders, bracing, in anticipation.
 You’re sensing a threat, and responding to it, without necessarily thinking consciously about what you’re doing.
 You may not even be aware of that movement.
 Or you may just experience it as some kind of a hunch, a felt sense, as opposed to a fully articulated understanding of the situation.